oravirt/ansible-oracle/README.md

 The different roles are:

 common:
-This will configure stuff that I want on all my machines, - Install some generic packages
+This will configure stuff that I want on all my machines,
+- Install some generic packages
 - Configure ntp
-- Possibly add a default/deploy-user.
+- Possibly add a default/deploy user.

 orahost:
 This will configure the host specific Oracle stuff: